 GeSI: Global e-Sustainability Initiative

 GeSI is an association of information and communication technology (ICT) organisations.
 Its mission involves “improving energy and resource efficiency, reducing carbon emissions and footprints, ensuring sustainable practices in the supply chain, encouraging access to sustainable technologies, and supporting ICT-enabled transformation across all industries and sectors around the globe.”
 In 2005, the EICC and GeSI formed a strategic alliance to address common corporate responsibility supply chain issues in the global electronics sector (“efficiently and effectively improve social and environmental conditions throughout the electronics supply chain”).
-In 2008 they established CFSI.
+In 2008 they established CFSI, which was to be renamed RMI in 2017.

 ICGLR: International Conference on the Great Lakes Region